briana-wolf/Data-Analysis-Industrial-Blending-System/README.md

 Note that the data used here is dummy data modified to be used for demonstration purposes to maintain confidentiality of the data set.

 ## Documents
+Plant 1
+Data for Plant 1 is located in the P1 - Logger Tables.xlsx which would have been an export from a Microsoft Access database.
+The Order Blend Accuracy - P1.R script executes the source data cleaning.

+Plant 2
-Data for Plant 1 is located in the P1 - Logger Tables.xlsx which would have been an export from a Microsoft Access database, and data for Plant 2 is located in P2- SQL Database Query3.xlsx which would have been an exported query of two SQL tables.
-R scripts (Order Blend Accuracy - P1.R and Order Blend Accuracy - P2.R) were developed for each plant to clean source data.
-The analysis was completed using R-Studio in the notebook Order Blend Accuracy - Plant Comparison.Rmd.
+Data for Plant 2 is located in P2- SQL Database Query3.xlsx which would have been an exported query of two SQL tables.
+The Order Blend Accuracy - P2.R script executes the source data cleaning.
+The P2 - Errors.Rmd looks at the progress that has been made to reduce data collection errors to improve the data set accuracy.

+Comparison
+Analysis was completed using R-Studio in the notebook Order Blend Accuracy - Plant Comparison.Rmd.